andreimoldovan23/SpringPetClinic/README.md

 # SpringPetClinic
-SpringPetClinic implementations: H2Database and MySQL
+SpringPetClinic implementations: hashmap, H2Database and MySQL profiles for data persistence\
+Note: the less, css and js files and other static resources such as images or fonts are not my work